 - Proven ways to get more visitors and more converting customers to your site

 - What to do if your digital product site goes down

-- Measurement that matters: The top website and eCommerce metrics for digital products
+- Measurement that matters: The top website and eCommerce metrics

 - How to optimize your checkout for selling digital products